OrianaVenture/VentureValheim/PiecesRoughStone/README.md

 Due to the length of time required to polish this mod some features have been delayed to be added at a future date:

-* Custom icons for each piece
-* One shared hammer tab
-* Worn textures for damaged pieces
 * Localization

 ## Changelog

+### 0.2.0

+* Added variations of the Grausten pieces.
+Roof pieces have unique colors!
+* Added icons for each piece.
+* Moved both piece mods into one hammer tab.
+* Added worn and broken textures.

 ### 0.1.0